winesapOS/winesapOS/README.md

 ### Steam Deck Game Mode

-On the SDDM login screen for the "winesap" user, the "Session" drop-down menu in the top-left can be used to change the session from "Plasma (Wayland)" to "Steam Big Picture (Wayland)".
+On the Plasma Login Manager (PLM) login screen for the "winesap" user, the "Session" drop-down menu in the top-left can be used to change the session from "Plasma (Wayland)" to "Steam Big Picture (Wayland)".
 This provides the same experience as having a Steam Deck in "Game Mode" by launching Steam with Gamescope Session running in embedded mode.

 Switch from Game Mode to Desktop Mode:

 - In Steam, select the "Power" menu and then select "Switch to Desktop".
-- On the SDDM login page, use the top-left drop-down to select the desired session.
+- On the PLM login page, use the top-left drop-down to select the desired session.
 - Tap the password field to open the virtual keyboard.
 - Press the enter key in the bottom-right of the virtual keyboard to login.